 There are exceptions, of course.
 Lonesome Gavlan is a Gyrm warrior who travels around the surface out of seemingly nothing but pure curiosity for the world outside, buying whatever we are willing to sell.
 He seems to be particularly fond of alcohol, gulping down a tankard whenever we see him — probably another carryover from the original concept for the Gutter, which featured an exceptionally large brewery and distillery adjoined to an alehouse.
 Regardless, like a foreign tourist, he cheerfully greets us with his limited comprehension of our language, always happy to wheel and deal with outsiders.
 Another Gyrm can be found behind a locked door in the Shaded Woods ruins, seemingly locked in by the building’s trap mechanism and ultimately going Hollow.
 Perhaps this citizen was an Undead condemned to wander the hated outside for his curse, similar to Undead banishment in other human cultures.
 But it isn’t just him.
 All the Gyrm besides Gavlan are Hollow, making the wandering merchant truly alone among his kind.
 What happened?

 Well, for one, they wield some strange weapons.
 The warriors have chained their blacksmiths’ anvils to hafts to make impromptu great hammers, while the citizens have repurposed them as flails.
 The warriors’ greatshields are similarly just pieces of their stone monuments.
 This isn’t the masterwork of diligent craftsmen, but salvaging by desperate fighters.
 The Gyrm were attacked, and being overwhelmed.
 The invaders are easy enough to surmise.
 Littered among the hollowed Gyrm are Primal Knights and the dog rats in service to the Rat King.
-The Gutter’s characteristic statues likewise lay around one their chambers.
-It seems that the Gyrm were unlucky enough to suffer an assault on two fronts.
+It therefore looks like the Gyrm were unlucky enough to suffer an assault on two fronts.
 Drangleic’s hollowed beastmen happened to wander in, matching the Gyrm in both strength and tenacity.
-This may have incentivized the Rat King — hoping to expand his territory — to then dispatch his forces and pile on the offensive, some part of the canyon presumably connecting back to the Gutter and thus Grave of Saints.
+This may have incentivized the Rat King — hoping to expand his territory — to then dispatch his forces and pile on the offensive, using the Gyrm’s presumed tunnels to the Gutter and thus Grave of Saints against them.

 Great hammer of the warriors of the Germ, who lack a settled land.
 Impromptu weapon that repurposed an anvil used by blacksmiths.